jonesrussell/blog-jekyll/_posts/2024-06-29-setting-up-devcontainer-in-vscode.md

 description: "Learn how to set up and use Dev Containers in Visual Studio Code for consistent, isolated development environments."
 ---

-# Setting Up a Dev Container in VS Code

 Ahnii,

 Tired of "it works on my machine" syndrome?
 Let's fix that with VS Code Dev Containers!
 I recently switched to using them for all my projects, and it's been a game-changer.